geops/ole/documentation.md

 ### Server-side processing

-Some controls like merge, split and clean depend on server-side processing based on PostGIS.
+Some controls like merge, split and clean depend on server-side processing.
-A Drupal module and a Zend Framework modul is provided  (see [`server`](https://github.com/geops/ole/tree/master/server)).
+A Drupal module and a Zend Framework module is provided  (see [`server`](https://github.com/geops/ole/tree/master/server)).
+Also [SharpMap](http://sharpmap.codeplex.com/) supports server-side processing.
 Set `editor.oleUrl` according to your server configuration.